2026 World Grand Prix (snooker)

-The 2026 World Grand Prix is an upcoming professional snooker tournament that will take place from 3 to 8 February 2026 at the Kai Tak Arena, Hong Kong.
-It will feature the top 32 players on the one-year ranking list.
-The 12th edition of the tournament since it was first staged in 2015, it will be the 13th ranking event of the 2025–26 snooker season, following the 2026 German Masters and preceding the 2026 Players Championship.
-It will be the first of three events in the Players Series, preceding the 2026 Players Championship and the 2026 Tour Championship.
+The 2026 World Grand Prix was a professional snooker tournament that took place from 3 to 8 February 2026 at the Kai Tak Arena, Hong Kong.
+It featured the top 32 players on the one-year ranking list, as it stood after the 2025 Scottish Open.
+The 12th edition of the tournament since it was first staged in 2015, it was the 13th ranking event of the 2025–26 snooker season, following the 2026 German Masters and preceding the 2026 Players Championship.
+It was the first of three events in the Players Series, preceding the 2026 Players Championship and the 2026 Tour Championship.
+The tournament was broadcast by TNT Sports and Discovery+ in the United Kingdom and Ireland, by Eurosport in mainland Europe, by local channels in Asia, and by WST Play in all other territories.
+The winner received £180,000 from a total prize fund of £700,000.